Welcome Student Loan Sherpa readers!

 How do I choose the best lender to refinance with?

-To find the best lender for your situation, you should always compare rates and terms from multiple lenders.
+To find the right lender for your situation, you should always compare loan rates and terms from multiple lenders.
 You should specifically look at the interest rate, length of repayment, fees, and any special repayment options each lender might offer (like deferment, forbearance, etc.).
+This way, you’ll know which lender will best help you pay off your student loan debt.

 These are Credible’s best companies to refinance student loans: